Monday, 17 August 2026 MUMBAI EDITION LIVE

 What to expect

-The airport-adjacent budget market splits into two: cheerful hostels and guesthouses aimed at transit travellers, and slightly pricier mid-budget hotels offering airport pickup and 24-hour check-in.
-Because so many guests arrive at odd hours, round-the-clock reception is common here — a genuine relief at 2 a.m.
+The airport-adjacent budget market splits into two.
+On one side are cheerful hostels and guesthouses aimed at transit travellers, offering dorm beds and simple private rooms, often with a free or cheap shuttle.
+On the other are slightly pricier mid-budget hotels that lean on airport pickup and genuine 24-hour check-in.
+Because so many guests arrive at odd hours, round-the-clock reception is common here — a real relief at 2 a.m. with a suitcase and no plan.

 Getting there and getting around

-This is the whole point — you’re minutes from the terminals.
-Confirm whether your stay offers a pickup, and get the driver’s number in advance.
-If you’re relying on an app cab, note that the airport has designated pickup zones that can add a short walk.
+This is the whole point: you are minutes from the terminals.
+Confirm whether your stay offers a pickup and get the driver’s number in advance, because signage around the airport perimeter is confusing after dark.
+If you are relying on an app cab, note that both terminals have designated pickup zones that can add a short walk from the arrivals door — factor that in if you are tired or carrying a lot.

 Tips